The Green Alley Award

 - raising awareness of recycling and sustainability through new services, products or technologies

 - strengthening producer responsibility and compliance with European waste and chemical regulations

 Let’s make a difference and make the world a greener place!

-Are you an eco-entrepreneur or green start-up who wants to tackle the global waste challenge?
+Are you an eco-entrepreneur or green start-up based in Europe who wants to tackle the global waste challenge?
 You can apply for the Green Alley Award no matter what stage of development your business has reached, whether you are a founder with a rough idea or a small business just starting to grow, we are open to new concepts and look forward to your application.
 Even national boundaries are irrelevant: we are looking for start-ups from all around the world interested in entering the European market.
 There is only one must-have: Your business idea must be related to waste.
 Not sure if you fit in?
 Then check out our section “What’s it all about?”

 If you have found

 - a product, service or technology to help avoid, reduce, reuse, recycle or transform waste, or to revolutionise the management of resources

 - a way of raising awareness of recycling and waste challenges